 Packable & Crushable Hat

 Love love love my packable and crushable hat.
 Not only does it fare well in the back of my car, it does great in my suitcase!
-I was devastated to forget it on our recent trip to Fiji.
 This is the perfect travel accessory for women, especially ones with fair skin who need to keep covered.

 Crossbody iPhone Purse